lizmat/raku-all-modules/perl6/doc/CONTRIBUTING.md

         your-example-here();
     =end code

+### Catching expected exception

+Some tests will throw exceptions that would stop the execution of the extracted test file.
+Use the pod-option `catch-all` to have a default handler installed for a single example.

+    =begin code :catch-all
+        exception-generator-here();
+    =end code

 ## Testing method completeness

 To get a list of methods that are found via introspection but not found in any